| PURSE

 "It

 doesn't bother me.
-I don't touch the bottom of my purse," the
+I don't touch the bottom of my purse,"

-woman with the large bag said.
+the woman with the large bag said.

 But

-Gerba said that women who carry around bags with them at all times
+Gerba said that women who carry around bags with them

-should be concerned.
+at all times should be concerned.

 "It

-matters because you can move germs that can cause illness from
+matters because you can move germs that can cause illness

-that purse and get them on your hands, or you could put your purse
+can later touch that purse and get them on your hands,

-near a food preparation area and transfer germs to areas you may
+area and transfer germs to areas you may touch during

-touch during food preparation."
+food preparation."

 Some

-women argued that they do not lick the bottom of their purses,
+women argued that they do not lick the bottom of their

-so they should not be in danger of getting sick, but it is very
+purses, so they should not be in danger of getting sick,

-easy to unknowingly transfer germs.
-For example, whatever touched
+but it is very easy to unknowingly transfer germs.
+For

-the bottom of your purse touches you when you grab it.
-If you
+you when you grab it.
+If you eat a sandwich soon after

-eat a sandwich soon after that, the germs go right into your mouth.
+that, the germs go right into your mouth.

 "The